Symptoms Of A Bad ECU And Replacement Cost

 • RSM – Rain Sensor Module

-Anything could fail and produce odd symptoms.
-These would all classify as a bad ECU.
+Anything could malfunction and produce abnormal symptoms.
+These would all classify as a faulty ECU.

 Strange Or Erratic Electrical Symptoms